sigstore/sigstore-website/content/en/cosign/kubernetes.md

 #### Configuring policy that validates attestations

-Just like with `cosign` CLI you can verify attestations (using `verify-attestation`), you can configure policies to validate that a particular attestation signed by a trusted authority.
+Just like with `cosign` CLI you can verify attestations (using `verify-attestation`), you can configure policies to validate that a particular attestation was signed by a trusted authority.
 You do this by using `attestations` array within an `authorities` section.
-For example, to configure that a `custom` predicate has to present and attested by the specified `issuer` and `subject`, and the actual `Data` section of the predicate matches the string `foobar e2e test`:
+For example, to configure that a `custom` predicate has to exist and is attested by the specified `issuer` and `subject`, and the actual `Data` section of the predicate matches the string `foobar e2e test`: